Lerentis/HNTweets/README.md

     mv settings.py.dummy settings.py

-And then populate the missing fields with a valid bit.ly and Twitter security information.
+And then populate the missing fields with a valid bit.ly, Twitter and Mastodon security information.

-The setting DEBUG_MODE can be set to true to prevent the acutal posting of messages to Twitter.
+The setting DEBUG_MODE can be set to true to prevent the actual posting of messages to Twitter or Mastodon.

 ## Requirements
 This code requires:

 * sqlite3
 * tweepy
+* Mastodon.py

-The file requirements.txt contains the output of pip freeze -l and can be used to install any non-standard libaries like so:
+The file requirements.txt contains the output of pip freeze -l and can be used to install any non-standard libraries like so:

-    pip install -r requirements.txt
+    pip2.7 install -r requirements.txt

 # License
 This code is licensed under the Simplified BSD License